cyralinc/terraform-provider-cyral/docs/guides/pg_mysql_sidecar_policy.md

 Follow [this
 guide](https://registry.terraform.io/providers/cyralinc/cyral/latest/docs/guides/setup_cp_and_deploy_sidecar)
-to deploy the repositores and the sidecar.
+to deploy the repositories and the sidecar.

 ## Policy